SamuelEarl/quigleydb/ideas/QUERY_LANGUAGE.md

         })
     )

+    RETURN path[(a)]

     # You can filter what is returned from the path by specifying the return variable followed by brackets and then passing a path literal inside those brackets.
-    RETURN path[(a)]
+    # This RETURN clause will only return the Actors from the path, which will return a flat list of Actors in this case instead of a hierarchical object of data.
     """,
     {
         "$keyword": "hero",